 - Health care providers may apply to become certified as a health care home.

-Mark your calendars now to attend the 2015 Health Care Homes, Minnesota Accountable Health and State Innovation Models (SIM) Spring Learning Days Conference, "Moving Forward Together: Building Healthy Minnesota Communities," an exciting full day of programming.
+Registration will close on May 1st so be sure you are registered to attend the 2015 Health Care Homes, Minnesota Accountable Health and State Innovation Models (SIM) Spring Learning Days Conference, "Moving Forward Together: Building Healthy Minnesota Communities".

 - Requests for Proposals for Learning Community Grants

 New opportunities are now available.
 The Minnesota Department of Health (MDH) is seeking proposals from qualified professionals or organizations to plan, implement, facilitate, and evaluate four Learning Communities visit the Health Reform Minnesota Learning Communities Page.

 The Minnesota Department of Health announces the following five clinics as newly certified health care homes: